realm/EventKit/iOS/README.md

 At that point you can open **EventBlank2-iOS.xcworkspace** in Xcode, build and run the app.
 If you followed the instructions correctly and created test data on the server you will see that data show up in your app.

+Extra steps before publishing your app:

+* change the app title, bundle identifier, and team
+* add your app icons to the project assets catalogue

 ## Credits

 ### License